 This is a course that is heavy on memorization, repetition, and skills that build on previous knowledge.
 The course is comprehensive in nature.
 Because of this comprehensive nature, it is vital that each module be mastered before moving on.
 The course is considered self-paced, so you can plan your progression accordingly, as long as it is completed by the last day of the course.
 Basic anatomy and physiological concepts will be introduced along the way such that at the completion the student will have a solid understanding of basic medical language and a rudimentary start on basic medical science and health related concepts that will be useful for other courses.

 There is a quiz for each chapter, assessing knowledge of terminology covered in that chapter.
 All quizzes are timed.
 Quizzes cannot be reopened once they are submitted.
-Instructors review every quiz and test within 48 hours after it has been submitted in order to make any necessary grading adjustments (e.g. Blackboard may count off for a small spelling error that instructors would accept).
+Instructors review every quiz and test within 48 hours after it has been submitted in order to make any necessary grading adjustments.
 If you have a question about what you missed on a quiz or exam, and 48 hours have passed since you took it, email your instructor.
 Your instructor will tell you what to review based on your quiz answers.

 For all exams, you must review the Proctored Examinations information and requirements in the Policies section of this syllabus.